- Solutions

 Looking for an ERP as a DTC Distribution Company?

-At the center of all five of these strategic priorities is digital transformation, the process of modernizing a business by reconfiguring the operations and management strategy of the organization around the latest digital technologies.
+At the center of all five of these strategic priorities is digital transformation, the process of modernizing a business by reconfiguring the operations and management strategy of the organization around the latest digital technologies and software.

 Almost all—99 percent—of best-run wholesale distributors surveyed by IDC said that the adoption of new, disruptive technologies would provide their business with a competitive advantage, compared with only 69 percent of wholesale distributors overall and 34 percent of lagging wholesale distributors.

-The best-run wholesale distributors are focusing on digital management transformation because the latest digital systems streamline operations through visibility, analytics, automation, and areas such as process standardization, all of which improve productivity.
+The best-run wholesale distributors are focusing on digital management transformation because the latest software and cloud systems streamline operations through visibility, analytics, automation, and areas such as process standardization, all of which improve productivity in distribution.
 Most of the new opportunities in the market revolve around advancements in technology such as artificial intelligence and the blockchain, too.

 Digital transformation also is at the center of overall business transformation because technology is the key driver behind most of the changes and innovations in business today.
 Businesses that are modernizing are doing it through digital transformation.